-- 5.16 The Authority's original 2021-22 capital budget was set at £21,860k (inclusive of budgets carried forward from 2020-21 of £8,530k) and the revised capital budget at £7,569k.
-The revision to the original 2021-22 capital budget of £14,291k comprises reprofiling adjustments of £8,658k and net savings of £5,633k. - 5.17 Capital expenditure, included in the capital budget, covers expenditure on projects such as acquisition, construction and enhancement of property plant and equipment.
-It also includes items such as grants towards capital expenditure incurred by third parties (for example Disabled Facilities Grants). - 5.18 Resources available to finance capital expenditure include: - capital receipts (for example usable proceeds from asset sales) - · grants and contributions from third parties - direct financing from revenue/use of general fund balances. - 5.19 Capital expenditure that is not financed up-front from these resources will increase the Authority's underlying need to borrow, as measured by the capital financing requirement (CFR). - 5.20 Significant projects within the 2021-22 revised capital programme include: - £1.76m Lillyhall infrastructure works - £1.04m Maryport Future High Streets Initiative - £1.93m for Disabled Facilities Grants (mandatory and discretionary) - £0.48m Workington Towns Funding scheme (former Opera House) - £0.37m Browtop enhancement works - £0.38m Strategic Acquisitions.
+- 5.21 The Authority's 2022-23 capital budget (approved February 2022) was set at £19,761k During the year the capital budget was increased to £25,829k to include budgets carried forward from 2021-22 of £4,601k, and expenditure associated with capital grants awarded after approval of the 2022-23 budget.
+These grants included £1,173k in respect of social housing decarbonisation funding and £180k from the UK Shared Prosperity Fund. - 5.22 Capital expenditure, included in the capital budget, covers expenditure on projects such as acquisition, construction and enhancement of property plant and equipment.
+It also includes items such as grants towards capital expenditure incurred by third parties (for example Disabled Facilities Grants). - 5.23 Resources available to finance capital expenditure include: - capital receipts (for example usable proceeds from asset sales) - grants and contributions from third parties - direct financing from revenue/use of general fund balances. - 5.24 Capital expenditure that is not financed up-front from these resources will increase the Authority's underlying need to borrow, as measured by the capital financing requirement (CFR).

+- 5.25 Significant projects within the 2022-23 capital programme include: - £1.967m relating infrastructure works at Lillyhall, Workington - £657k for Maryport Heritage Action Zone(HAZ) schemes - £7.918m for projects associated with the Maryport Future High Streets Initiative - £2.589m for Disabled Facilities Grants - £9.734m in relation to the five priority projects funded from the Workington Town Deal funding offer - £1.173m for a programme of works to improve the energy performance of Home Housing Group's social housing stock (Social Housing Decarbonisation).